pyblish/pyblish-hiero/README.md

 **active_project_tracker.py**

-This ensures that you can access the active project outside of Hiero, via `hiero.activeProject`.
+This ensures that you can access the active project outside of Hiero, via `hiero.activeProject` which is added to the ```hiero``` module by this tracker.
 This is also injected into the context, so you can easily access the active project with `context.data('activeProject')`

 **selection_tracker.py**

-This ensures that you can access the active selection outside of Hiero, via `hiero.selection`.
+This ensures that you can access the active selection outside of Hiero, via `hiero.selection` which is added to the ```hiero``` module by this tracker.
 This is also injected into the context, so you can easily access the active selection with `context.data('selection')`